-The main control functions of the RMC can be tested by pressing and holding the UP button for more than three (3) second.
-After the UP button has been pressed for more than three (3) second, the RMC the follows the following sequence.
+The main control functions of the VSMC can be tested by pressing and holding the UP button for more than three (3) seconds.
+Continue to hold the UP button and the VSMC will test the outputs in the following sequence.